QuickBooks Blog

 Overall, contactless technology has made payment quicker, safer, and more convenient.

-Which credit card issuers are using contactless payments in the United States?
+Which credit card issuers use contactless payments in the United States?

-According to the Mastercard survey, 79% of consumers are using contactless payments.
-So there’s a significant demand for contactless payment options anywhere consumers spend money.
+According to McKinsey’s Global Payments Report, nearly 90% of Americans use some form of digital payment.
+So, there’s a significant demand for contactless payment options anywhere consumers spend money.

-That demand is being met with a quickness.
-Virtually every major credit card issuer in the country has either already offered contactless card payment or has announced their intentions to make such technology available.
+That demand is being met quickly.
+Virtually every major credit card issuer in the country has either already offered contactless card payment or announced its intention to make such technology available.

 From self-checkout stations and cash registers to contactless payment systems on restaurant tables, touchless checkout is only growing in popularity.
-If you haven’t already gotten on board, it may be beneficial to do so.
+If you haven’t already embraced it, it may be beneficial to do so.

 You may not own a particular card outfitted with this contactless payment technology.
 But you may still choose to add that card to a mobile wallet on your smartphone.
 As long as the merchant accepts touchless payments, you’ll be good to go.

-No-touch payment has proven to be an easy and safe way to pay.
-With contactless payments, we can expect a more streamlined and sanitary purchase experience—one that may become more widespread as merchants jump on board.
+No-touch payment has proven to be easy and safe.
+With contactless payments, we can expect a more streamlined purchase experience—one that may become more widespread as merchants adopt it.

 Recommended for you